Person standing at the edge of a glowing horizon with arms open, golden light streaming toward them

 This is why athletes visualize before competition.
 It's why musicians mentally rehearse performances.
 And it's why people who regularly see their goals — not just think about them, but seethem — are dramatically more likely to take action.

 You don't change your life by white-knuckling your way through a to-do list.
 You change it by changing who you believe you are.
-And visualization is one of the most powerful ways to do that — because it speaks directly to your subconscious mind, the part of you that actually drives 95% of your decisions.
+And visualization is one of the most powerful ways to do that — because it speaks directly to your subconscious mind, the part of you that drives so much of your behavior automatically.

 Two Minutes of Seeing